The Station Inn at Ribblehead

 Ashes Farm Bed & Breakfast

-If there is no accommodation available at the Station Inn on your chosen dates then do not dispair!
-Just down the road our good friends Jill & Steve run the fabulous Ashes Farm B&B. Rooms and lodges you are guaranteed a lovely stay - and its only a mile away from us so you can still enjoy the Inn, in the evening, and book a table to eat with us
+If there is no accommodation available at the Station Inn on your chosen dates then do not despair!
+Just down the road our good friends Jill & Steve run the fabulous Ashes Farm B&B. Rooms and lodges you are guaranteed a lovely stay - and its only a mile away from us so you can still enjoy the Inn, in the evening, and book a table to eat with us.

 Visit website